TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 .. _Official CMake reference book: http://www.cmake.org/cmake/help/book.html

-The CMake language that is used to write CMake projects with TriBITS (and that core TriBITS functionality itself is implemented in, see `TriBITS System Project Dependencies`_) is a fairly simple programming language with fairly simple rules (for the most part).
-However, compared to other programming languages, there are a few peculiar aspects to the CMake language like strange variable scoping rules, and how arguments are passed to macros and functions, that can make working with it difficult if you don't understand these rules.
+The CMake language is used to write CMake projects with TriBITS.
+In fact the core TriBITS functionality itself is implemented in the CMake language (see `TriBITS System Project Dependencies`_).
+CMake is a fairly simple programming language with relatively simple rules (for the most part).
+However, compared to other programming languages, there are a few peculiar aspects to the CMake language that can make working with it difficult if you don't understand these rules.
+For example there are unexpected variable scoping rules and how arguments are passed to macros and functions can be tricky.
 Also, CMake has some interesting gotchas.
 In order to effectively use TriBITS (or just raw CMake) to construct and maintain a project's CMake files, one must know the basic rules of CMake and be aware of these gotchas.

 The first thing to understand about the CMake language is that nearly every line of CMake code is just a command taking a string (or an array of strings)